cdisc-org/DataExchange-DatasetJson-API/docs/dataset-json-api-1-0-ug.md

 Systems must implement all required elements of the specification to be conformant.
 For a read-only implementation, this means implementing each GET request completely to include all required parameters and features.
-CRUD implementations must implement all verbs with all required parameters and features in the specification.
+CRUD implementations must implement all verbs with all the required parameters and features documented in the specification.

 ## REST API
 The Dataset-JSON API is a REST-based API specification.
-REST, or [Representational State Transfer](https://ics.uci.edu/~fielding/pubs/dissertation/top.htm), is architectural style for distributed hypermedia systems first presented in Roy Fielding's 2000 dissertation.
+REST, or [Representational State Transfer](https://ics.uci.edu/~fielding/pubs/dissertation/top.htm), is an architectural style for distributed hypermedia systems first presented in Roy Fielding's 2000 dissertation.
 REST is the most widely implemented architecture for building web-based APIs.

 ## HTTP Verbs
 * GET is used to retrieve content such as a list of studies, a study, a list of datasets, or a dataset
 * POST is used to create a new study or dataset
-* PUT is used to update an entire study or dataset
+* PUT is used to update a study or dataset
-* PATCH is used to append a data rows to a dataset
+* PATCH is used to append data rows to a dataset
 * DELETE is used to soft delete a study or dataset

 ## JSON and NDJSON